 What is kauri dieback?

-Infected trees show a range of symptoms including yellowing of foliage, loss of leaves, canopy thinning, branch dieback and orange/yellow coloured gum from lesions around the base of the tree.
+Infected trees show a range of symptoms including yellowing or browning of foliage, canopy thinning, branch dieback and base bleeding caused by lesions around the trunk of the tree.
 These symptoms increase as the tree progresses towards death.

 How is it spread?

-PA is a soil-borne pathogen.
+The pathogen which causes disease lives in the soil.
 There is no airborne phase.
-The pathogen is spread by movement of infected soil and/or plant material.
-Vectors for soil movement include humans, vehicles and animals.
+The pathogen is spread by movement of soil and/or plant material in the form of dirt adhering to surfaces Vectors for soil movement include humans and their activities, vehicles and animals.

 Preventing the movement of soil and plant material by any means is fundamental to the management of kauri dieback.
 Hygiene around footwear, equipment and vehicles is vital.
 Removal of all soil is the key to success.